Goutch/HellbenderEngine/README.md

 - [Home](https://github.com/Goutch/HellbenderEngine/wiki)
 ## Qestions and Answers
 Q: Why should I use this engine instead of unity/unreal?
-A: You shouldn't this is a toy engine for me.
+A: You shouldn't this is a toy engine made for me.

 ### Notes:
 Opengl is deprecated as of now I am not sure if I will support it in the future.
 Checkout the opengl branch if you want a working opengl version.